adelphi-ed-tech/au-courses/courses/digital-literacies.md

 2. **financial security.** How do you choose passwords?
 How strong are they?
 Do you share them?
 Do you use them across multiple sites?
 What would happen if one of your passwords and email were stolen from a site you belong to?
 Can you list all of the sites/services that have financial information (e.g. CC, bank account, SSN)?
 In order, which of these do you think are the most secure?
 3. **personal digital security.** Do you run a firewall on your desktop or laptop computer?
 Is there a password on your phone or tablet?
 If I stole your phone, what would I find?
 Do you encrypt any files on your computer?
 If I logged into your computer (or networked account) as you, what damage could I do?
 What steps do you take to minimize this damage?
 4. **social security.** If I Google your name, what do I see?
 Would you want your mom to see it?
 Your (potential) boss?
 Do the top hits give the image you want to project?
 What if I look on Bing, Yahoo, or Duck Duck Go?\
 What about Facebook or that old MySpace account?
 How much information is public, or shared with your "networks" (i.e. everyone on Facebook)?
-What is the worst case if your FB account were hacked?
+What is the worst case if one of your social media accounts were hacked?
 What if you have a falling out with a close friend or lover?
-If you were hoping for a job at the Mayor's office and they asked to see your personal FB account, would you still get the job?
+If you were hoping for a job at the Mayor's office and they asked to see your personal Facebook (or Instagram, etc.) account, would you still get the job?
 Do you care?

 Write up your finding, (self) recommendations, and any changes that you have already made in a one-page report (~300 words).